Horns Bridge: Today

 The Horns Bridge that replaced the original (1840) brick arch in 1932 still carries the mainline over Hasland Road.
 The road is, however, closed to traffic, that having diverted onto the Hasland Bypass (A617) before reaching the roundabout.
-Today the only indication that the LD&ECR's massive engineering, land occupancy and buildings ever existed West of Horns Bridge is some blue brickwork beside this bridge, shown on an attached photograph.
+Today the only indication that the LD&ECR's massive engineering, land occupancy and buildings ever existed West of Horns Bridge is some blue brickwork beside this bridge.
 To the East of Horns Bridge the remnants of an embankment and cutting at Spital give some idea of the scale and cost of that undertaking.
-The GCR's Chesterfield Loop leaves no trace either, though the year stone from the construction of the tunnel has been restored by kindred spirits at the Chesterfield Canal.
+There is no trace of the GCR's Chesterfield Loop either, though the year stone from the construction of the tunnel has been restored at the Chesterfield Canal.

-Following the trend to adorn busy roundabouts the Horns Bridge traffic island now proudly displays a sculpture entitled 'Growth' by local designer, Melanie Jackson.
-All within sight of Chesterfield's iconic Crooked Spire.

-'The design celebrates Chesterfield's strong industrial heritage, whilst also looking forward, towards the town's future growth and development.
-A large Weathering Steel, 'wheel' or 'cog' appears to grow out of the landscape, symbolising industry, the spokes twist upwards at the centre to form an opening flower - representing the town's growth and future, which is yet to unfold.
-The sculpture stands approximately 8 m tall and is 8 m wide.
+Following the trend to adorn busy roundabouts, the Horns Bridge traffic island now displays a sculpture entitled 'Growth' by local designer Melanie Jackson.
+The design celebrates Chesterfield's industrial heritage, whilst also looking forward to the town's future growth and development.
+A large Weathering Steel 'wheel' or 'cog' appears to grow out of the landscape, symbolising industry, while the spokes twist upwards at the centre to form an opening flower, representing the town's growth and future.
+The sculpture is approximately 8 metres tall and 8 metres wide.
+The sculpture was manufactured by Chris Brammall Ltd.